openstack/nova/doc/source/user/filter-scheduler.rst

 and |ServerGroupAffinityFilter| would be used.

 Each filter selects hosts in a different way and has different costs.
-The order of ``filter_scheduler.enabled_filters`` affects scheduling performance.
+The order of :oslo.config:option:`filter_scheduler.enabled_filters` affects scheduling performance.
 The general suggestion is to filter out invalid hosts as soon as possible to avoid unnecessary costs.
-We can sort ``filter_scheduler.enabled_filters`` items by their costs in reverse order.
+We can sort :oslo.config:option:`filter_scheduler.enabled_filters` items by their costs in reverse order.
 For example, ComputeFilter is better before any resource calculating filters like RamFilter, CoreFilter.

 In medium/large environments having AvailabilityZoneFilter before any capability or resource calculating filters can be useful.